Evolution of ultra-flat band in van der Waals kagome semiconductor Pd3P2(S1-xSex)8: Introduction

 Despite a lot of fascinating properties of kagome materials, the experimental studies on their intrinsic physical properties in 2D limit especially for FB are still scarce.
 Due to the finite interlayer couplings and the existence of structural layers other than the kagome one in real materials, the FB will be perturbed, inducing the band dispersion and hybridization with other bands \cite{LiuZ,LiuZH,KangM,LiM}.
 Thus, in order to reveal the peculiar properties of FB in kagome lattice, the exploration of kagome materials with vanishing interlayer coupling becomes utterly important.

-Recently, semiconducting Pd$_{3}$P$_{2}$S$_{8}$ with Pd kagome lattice is highlighted due to its weak van der Waals (vdW) interlayer interaction and feasibility of exfoliation down to monolayer \cite{Park}.
-More interestingly, theoretical calculations show that there is a FB near $E_{\rm F}$ with a very small band width in bulk Pd$_{3}$P$_{2}$S$_{8}$, closely related to the kagome structure of Pd atoms \cite{Park}, and when the thickness is reduced to monolayer, the dispersion of FB becomes even smaller, i.e., an ultra-FB appears in this material \cite{Park}.
+Recently, semiconducting Pd$_{3}$P$_{2}$S$_{8}$ with Pd kagome lattice is highlighted due to its weak van der Waals (vdW) interlayer interaction and a FB near $E_{\rm F}$ with a very small BW, closely related to the kagome structure of Pd atoms \cite{Park}.
 In order to understand the evolution and origin of this unusual FB in Pd$_{3}$P$_{2}$S$_{8}$, in this work, we carry out a systematic study on Pd$_{3}$P$_{2}$(S$_{1-x}$Se$_{x}$)$_{8}$ single crystals with $x$ up to 0.25.
 It is found that with Se doping the lattice parameters increase gradually but the bandgaps decrease.
 Theoretical calculations indicate that the narrowing of bandgap and the increased cleavage energy can be ascribed to the enhanced interlayer coupling by Se doping.
 Further analysis reveals that the ultra-FB in monolayer Pd$_{3}$P$_{2}$Ch$_{8}$ (Ch = S, Se) originates from the Pd $d_{z^2}$-like orbitals of the Pd kagome lattice and the absence of interlayer electron hoping perpendicular to the local PdCh$_4$ square plane.